Harrison County, West Virginia: 18th century

-Harrison County was organized in 1784, with territory partitioned from Monongalia County.
-It was named for Benjamin Harrison V, who had recently retired as the Governor of Virginia.
-(He was the father of William Henry Harrison, 9th President of the United States and great-grandfather of Benjamin Harrison, 23rd president.)
-Over the next 72 years, all of eight present-day West Virginia counties and parts of ten others were formed from this original Harrison County.
+Harrison County was organized in 1784 with territory partitioned from Monongalia County.
+It was named after Benjamin Harrison V, who had recently retired as the Governor of Virginia.
+He was the father of William Henry Harrison, the 9th President of the United States and great-grandfather of Benjamin Harrison, the 23rd President of the United States.
+Over the next 72 years, eight present-day West Virginia counties and parts of ten others were formed from this original Harrison County.

 The first meeting of the Harrison County court was held on July 20, 1784, at the home of George Jackson.
 The group designated the county seat as Clarksburg.
 The town, named for explorer General George Rogers Clark (1752–1818), was chartered by the Virginia General Assembly in October 1785, and it was incorporated in 1795.

 19th century

 Clarksburg's first newspaper, The By-Stander, began publication in 1810.
-Construction of the Northwestern Turnpike connecting Winchester and Parkersburg, reached the town in 1836, stimulating development by connecting it to other markets.
+Construction of the Northwestern Turnpike, connecting Winchester and Parkersburg, reached the town in 1836, stimulating development by connecting it to other markets.
 Clarksburg's economic development was also helped by the arrival of the Baltimore and Ohio Railroad in 1856.
-The railroad was instrumental in the development of the local coal mining industry during the late 1800s and early 1900s.
+The railroad was instrumental to the development of the local coal mining industry during the late 1800s and early 1900s.

 In 1863, West Virginia's counties were divided into civil townships, with the intention of encouraging local government.
 This proved impractical in the heavily rural state, and in 1872 the townships were converted into magisterial districts.
 Harrison County was divided into ten districts: Clark, Clay, Coal, Eagle, Elk, Grant, Sardis, Simpson, Tenmile, and Union.
 These districts remained stable for a century, but in the 1970s they were consolidated to form six new districts: North Clarksburg, South Clarksburg, Suburban, Northern, Southeast, and Southwest.
-In the 1980s, North and South Clarksburg Districts became North Urban and South Urban.
-In the 1990s, the Southeast and Suburban Districts were discontinued, and replaced by the Eastern and Southern Districts.
+In the 1980s, North and South Clarksburg districts became North Urban and South Urban.
+In the 1990s, the Southeast and Suburban districts were discontinued, and replaced by the Eastern and Southern districts.